keguangzhang/cse15l-lab-reports/lab-report3.md

 I first used find command to find all the files and directories inside written_2 and stored it in a file called result.txt.
 I then use `grep -c` to find the count of lines that contain ".txt" in result.txt, and this gives me 224 which is the number if text files.

 Example 2:\
-I want to find in how many lines the string "is" occurs in fiel ch14.txt:
+I want to find in how many lines the string "is" occurs in file ch14.txt:
 ```
 bash-3.2$ grep -c "is" */*/*/*/ch14.txt
 58